WaterZoopPlein/DigitRecognition/README.md

-# DigitRecognition
+# Digit Recognition v1
-My attempt at no black-box digit recognition machine learning algorithm.
+My first attempt at no black-box digit recognition machine learning algorithm.
 Inspired by Andrew Ng's Machine Learning course.

 # How to use
 * Create folder named **data**